CylonicRaider/heim-deps/godeps/src/github.com/coreos/etcd/contrib/README.md

 Scripts and files which may be useful but aren't part of the core etcd project.

+* [lock](lock) - example addressing the expired lease problem of distributed locking with etcd
+* [mixin](mixin) - customisable set of Grafana dashboard and Prometheus alerts for etcd
+* [raftexample](raftexample) - an example distributed key-value store using raft
 * [systemd](systemd) - an example unit file for deploying etcd on systemd-based distributions
-* [raftexample](raftexample) - an example distributed key-value store using raft
-* [systemd/etcd2-backup-coreos](systemd/etcd2-backup-coreos) - remote backup and restore procedures for etcd2 clusters on CoreOS Linux
 * [systemd/etcd3-multinode](systemd/etcd3-multinode) - multi-node cluster setup with systemd